Wimbledon order of play: Day 1 schedule including Emma Raducanu and Andy Murray

 Everything you need to know ahead of the opening day of the tournament

-Emma Raducanu and Andy Murray are both in action on the opening day of Wimbledon tomorrow afternoon as the two stars of the British game highlight a packed schedule of matches in SW19.
+Emma Raducanu and Andy Murray are both in action on the opening day of Wimbledon this afternoon as the two stars of the British game highlight a packed schedule of matches in SW19.

 Raducanu and Murray both issued positive injury updates ahead of the tournament and are ready to go as the Championships return in front of full crowds and without Covid-19 restrictions.